breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 - Jakarta Servlets (version 6.1 for Jakarta 11)
 - Jakarta Pages (version 4.0 for Jakarta 11)
-- Jakarta JSF (version 4.1 for Jakarta 11)
+- Jakarta Faces (version 4.1 for Jakarta 11)
 - Jakarta MVC (version 3.0, not part of Jakarta 11, stand-alone specification)

-In our case, we will focus on JSF to integrate our view to interact with our models.
+In our case, we will focus on Jakarta Faces to integrate our view to interact with our models.

-#### Configure the application for JSF
+#### Configure the application for Jakarta Faces

 To start, we need to add the structure of folder for web application and also include some configuration files.
 Here is the list of files that we need to include in our application and an example of the structure of folder to have:

-- web.xml (here we will configure the JSF Servlet to resolve our views and the life cycle for JSF components)
+- web.xml (here we will configure the Faces Servlet to resolve our views and the life cycle for Faces components)
 - beans.xml (this is to work with CDI beans, by default, the method to start CDI beans is the mode annotated)

 ![Structure of Folder](img/structureOfFolderWebApp.png)

-We can start to configure our application to use JSF.
+We can start to configure our application to use Jakarta Faces.
 To make that, we need to declare the Servlet that is going to resolve our views.
 You need to declare the following Servlet on your web.xml file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>